navin-moorthy/100-Days-of-Code-Round-1/log.md

 Link to Today's Notes : https://github.com/NavinNavi19/Learn-Website-Hacking-Penetration-Testing-From-Scratch/blob/master/Supporting%20Documents/The-Lab.md

 Found a way to quickly edit github markdown files right from the browser using **stackedit.io**.
+Also I used some [PDF to Markdown Converter](http://pdf2md.morethan.io/) to convert some PDF files.

 [Table of Contents](#toc)